mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed lecture+shorts on regexs and focus is on not believing that the user will provide input in valid form, so we have to prepare for it using regexs.

 **Thoughts**: Have whole set of 10-12 days at home, have to complete the course by then plus learn excel.
 And for that need to follow a fixed sort of schedule with less Sleep during day.

+### Day 31 & 32: May 10,14

+**Today's Progress**: Completed the toughest problem till now, what i learnt was to break down the problem into very small subset.
+Then write an extremely silly version of the answer and then clean it up with time.